cml-classroom/geog4-6300-lab-6-ATomcho/Lab-6_regression.md

 did it change from the univariate models you created in Q4 (if at all)?
 What do the R2 and F-statistic values tell you about overall model fit?*

+{\*REVISED: 1) Max temp: Signifcant (p\<0.05); As max temp increases 1, vegetation index decreases by 1.1e-2.
+This is a smaller value than in Q4.
+2)Rainfall: Signifcant (p\<0.05); As rainfall increased by 1mm, vegetation index increased by 8.46e-7.
+This is slightly smaller but almost the exact same as Q4.
+3)Population:Signifcant (p\<0.05); As population increased by 1, vegetation index increased by 2.86e-7.
+This decreased from Q4.
+4)Median Elevation:Signifcant (p\<0.05); As median elevation increased by 1 meter, vegetation index increased by 1.23e-4.
+This is slightly smaller than Q4.
+The r-squared value of 0.64 shows that this is a relatively strong relationship, compared to the individual coefficients in Q4.
+The high f-statistic of 315.5 and p-value \< 2.2e-16 tells us this model is a good predictor of vegetation index.

-{All variables are statistically significant. maxtemp is the only negative relationship.
+\*original: All variables are statistically significant. maxtemp is the only negative relationship.
 There is a relatively high r-squared value of 0.64 which is much higher than any of the individual variables in q4.
 The high r-squared and f-statistic values tell us that this is a good overall model fit. }